-In addition to law enforcement, an incident of sexual misconduct/ harassment, or discrimination may be reported to the Title IX Office.
-A report can be made in person or online using this form, or based on your status with the University, by directly contacting any of the following administrators or offices.
+In addition to law enforcement, an incident of Sexual Misconduct/Harassment, or discrimination may be report to the Title IX Office.
+A report can be made in person, online using this form, or based on your status with the University, by directly contacting any of the following administrators or offices.
 You also have the option to report only to Title IX and not involve law enforcement.